 Know your specialisation.
 Differentiate yourself for having a clear vision of the sort of city you want to be known for.
 This involves a clear understanding of whose life you want to make happier (your user), and who is going to pay for it (the customer).
 That understanding must have a compelling story.
 The happy user must be a person you can clearly identify in your city, and who you can talk passionately about to the entrepreneurs.
-Only then will you attract the right sort of talent, and they will do the rest of the product development.
+Only then will you attract the right sort of talent, then they will do the drive the product development.

 Eurostat has measured a particular element of happiness in cities… the satisfaction with culture.
 And the results for culturally rich Mediterranean cities is appalling.
 Can we find a “smart” solution and innovate around culture?